SitecorePowerShell/Book/README.md

   * Data Management
     * Bulk Data Generator - useful for items and users
     * Bulk Item Restorer - restore items from recycle bin
+    * Bulk Template Changer - can't think of a better description than this
     * Data Importer - create or update items from a Csv
     * Find and Replace - use Content Search to change text
   * Elevated Unlock - provides options to unlock items using delegated administration
   * Package Generator - a simple method to package up items
   * Publishing Status Gutter
+  * Security Management
+    * Logged in Session Manager
+    * Transfer item security
+* **Training**

 ## Endorsements